Strategy Synthesis in POMDPs via Game-Based Abstractions: Experiments

-Table~\ref{tab:pg_corridor_cross}, \ref{sc:cross}, indicates that the pre-computation of the visibility-lookup (see Sect.~\ref{sec:case_study}) for large grids with many obstacles eventually takes significant time, yet the model construction time increases on a faster pace.
+Table~\ref{tab:pg_corridor_cross}, \ref{sc:cross}, indicates that the precomputation of the visibility-lookup (see Sect.~\ref{sec:case_study}) for large grids with many obstacles eventually takes significant time, yet the model construction time increases at a faster pace.
 In comparison with \ref{sc:grid}, we see that adding obstacles decreases the number of reachable states and thus also reduces the number of choices and transitions.
-Eventually, model construction takes longer than the actual model checking procedure.
+Eventually, model construction takes longer than the actual model checking.

-Table~\ref{tab:pg_random} indicates that the model checking time is not significantly influenced by the number of obstacles.
-Furthermore, we observe that the first $50$ obstacles behave benevolent and only marginally influence the safety probability, while at over $60$ obstacles, the probability dips significantly compared to the upper bound.
-This is because the added obstacles provide blind spots, in which the Robot can no longer observe the movement of the $\cleaner$.
+Figures~\ref{fig:pg_random_1} and \ref{fig:pg_random_2} show that obstacles --~depending on their number and position~-- can have varied effects on the results and run times of model checking, although the accumulated results in Figure~\ref{fig:pg_random_4} show that, in general, model checking times go down as the number of obstacles increases (and therefore, the total number of reachable states decreases).
+Safety, on the other hand and as seen in Figure~\ref{fig:pg_random_3}, is negatively affected as adding more obstacles induces additional blind spots in which $\robot$ can no longer observe $\cleaner$'s movement.
+Yet, as witnessed by Set 5, it may also provide safe areas.

-The same blind spot behavior can also be observed in Table \ref{tab:pg_rooms} (\ref{sc:tworooms}).
-Here we add cameras to aid the robot by providing improved visibility around the blind spot, resulting in a near-perfect safety property.
-This doubles state space size and increases the model checking time by about $40$ seconds.
+Similar blind spots occur in the two rooms example, with results depicted in Table~\ref{tab:pg_rooms} (\ref{sc:tworooms}).
+We add cameras to aid $\robot$ by providing improved visibility around the blind spot, resulting in a near-perfect safety probability.
+The improved visibility doubles the state space size and increases the model checking time by about 40~seconds.

+Finally, we use the two rooms example to visualize the strategy computed by our approach in Fig.~\ref{fig:path}.
+In each subfigure, one can see the steps taken by $\robot$ so far, as well as the position of $\cleaner$ in the current step as simulated by the abstraction.
+One would expect $\robot$ to try and move away from $\cleaner$ as far as possible, as seen in Fig.~\ref{fig:path:step2}, but Figs.~\ref{fig:path:step1}, \ref{fig:path:step3} and \ref{fig:path:step4} actually show the opposite: $\cleaner$ appears on the edge of $\robot$'s view range and $\robot$ moves towards it, as, due to the abstraction, $\cleaner$'s behavior gets actually more powerful when it cannot be observed.
+In the abstraction, it is beneficial for $\robot$ to keep $\cleaner$ within the view range, where the $\cleaner$ behavior is merely probabilistic and not non-deterministic.